box-community/box-python-gen-workshop/workshops/sign/sign.md

 Next, create a `sign.py` file on the root of the project that you will use to write your code.
 Take note of the above document id's and include statics for them in the doc.
+Replace the `YOUR_EMAIL` with your email, or use a different email for each signer.

 ```python
 """Box Shared links"""